Positions and Plans

 Parking, Transportation & Accessibility

-Context: The City operates four downtown garages, including the rebuilt Hillman garage, which a third party controls, and the Gott, Knighton and Park Place garages, which another third party manages.
+Context: Annapolis has only four main arterials into town, and all are owned and managed by either the State or County, not the City.
+The City does have support staff who manage street operations such as issues with stop signs, cross walks, sidewalks and parking.
+Additionally, the City operates four downtown garages, including the rebuilt Hillman garage, which a third party controls, and the Gott, Knighton and Park Place garages, which another third party manages.
 The City also manages parking districts and metered parking.
-Within City limits, there are City, County, State, and privately managed roads.
+Within City limits, there are City, County, State, and privately managed roads, and the City operates various mass (fixed routes, buses) and micro (on-demand, shuttles) transit programs.
 There are bike lane segments and sidewalks throughout the City, although some are incomplete and others have obstructions, such as utility poles.
+Residents have complained about illegally parked cars blocking crosswalks, sidewalks, and driveways.

-Position: We need a simple and fair parking system.
+We need a simple and fair parking system.
 My canvassing of citizens within Annapolis tells me that we need clearer signage and better communication, which would result in fewer penalties.
 The system must also meet the needs of our residents and businesses, including those without smartphones.
-I will seek improvements by working with all parties, including Hillman's existing contract holder and other vendors and residents, to bring a friendly, welcoming approach to parking.
+I will work with all parties, including Hillman’s existing contractor, other vendors, and residents to create a friendlier, more welcoming parking experience by eliminating unnecessary fines and instead use existing license plate reader technology to charge for actual time used rather than penalizing people for underpaying in advance.

 Public Safety